Published On: Sep 8, 2022 • Last Updated: Nov 8, 2023 • 5.9 min read •

 GSTR 1 Form

-The GSTR-1 form has 13 sections.
+The GSTR-1 return format in PDF as well as online has 13 sections.
 Most of these sections are in table format as they require details such as the date of invoice, the rate at which goods were supplied, the different taxes levied, etcetera

 In sections 1-3 of the form, you have to fill in your GSTIN number, your official name, and your gross turnover in the earlier financial year.